Indonesia hopes development of new capital will restart next year, investors still keen: Planning minister

 “I’ll describe it as the light at the end of a tunnel… When the light is brighter, the project will automatically resume.
 That’s what we are waiting for.

-"Hopefully the light at the end of the tunnel will appear next year… then we will resume the new capital project,” Mr Monoarfo told CNA in an exclusive interview.
+"Hopefully the light at the end of the tunnel will appear next year… then we will resume the new capital project,” Mr Monoarfa told CNA in an exclusive interview.

 President Joko Widodo announced last year that the capital would move from heavily congested Jakarta to the underdeveloped districts of Penajam Paser Utara and Kutai Kartanegara in East Kalimantan province.